RobinBrouwer/gritter/README.markdown

 To add the script-tags we added another function called 'js'.
 It allows you to easily add script-tags around your javascript.
 It can be used in combination with gritter, but also other Javascript you want to run.

 Since version 0.3 we also added a gflash helper.
+This helper supports locales since version 0.6.
 You can read more about this helper below.

 ### add_gritter